Steptoe and Son: Production

-The series employed actors rather than comedians in the principal roles; casting for comedy still tended to favour the former when the series was created in 1962.
+Unlike other British TV series of the early 1960s, Steptoe and Son cast actors in its principal roles rather than comedians.
 Galton and Simpson had decided that they wanted to try to write for performers who "didn't count their laughs".

 Both of the main actors used voices considerably different from their own.
 Brambell, despite being Irish, spoke with a received pronunciation English accent, as did the Manchester-raised Corbett.
 Brambell was aged 49 when he accepted the role of Albert, only 13 years older than Corbett.
 For his portrayal, he acquired a second set of "rotten" dentures to accentuate his character's poor attitude to hygiene.